iwbnwif/wxFreeChart/trunk/wxCode/components/freechart/ReadMe.txt

  1.7: FIXIT it's upcoming release, here is plans What's new:
+		 - OHLCSimpleDataset was added
+		 - MovingAvarage for OHLC was added
+		 - Windows installer was added
+		 - Label colourer was added, to make possible axes labels have different colours
+		 - OHLCColourer was added, so it's now possible to draw bars/candlesticks in different colours (from indicator values, etc)

  		 - Mouse zoom/pan was added
  		 - Chart mouse events was added
  		 - Tooltips support was added